Home Majors Nutrition Sciences

-Nutrition Sciences Degree
+Nutrition Sciences

 Students study the biochemistry of nutrients, metabolic processes, dietary impacts on health, and the scientific basis of nutritional recommendations and interventions.
 Graduates typically pursue careers as clinical nutritionists, public health nutrition researchers, food industry scientists, and nutrition consultants for healthcare systems.
 This science-focused approach to nutrition prepares graduates for research-oriented and clinical roles in the growing wellness industry.

-What Nutrition Sciences Graduates Do
+What Nutrition Sciences graduates do

 Your nutrition sciences degree prepares you for a career centered on human health.
 Many graduates start as dietitians or nutritionists, working one-on-one with clients in clinics or hospitals to develop meal plans and manage chronic conditions.
 Your day involves patient consultations, detailed record-keeping, and collaborating with doctors.